 Names: For many years D. lanata was assigned to the Figwort (Scrophulariaceae) family.
 It has recently been reclassified into the Plantain family (Plantaginaceae) due to phylogenetic studies conducted by the Angiosperm Phylogeny Group.
 The genus name, Digitalis, is derived from the Latin digitus, meaning 'finger'.
 That word was chosen as a derivation of the German word for Foxglove, which is Fingerhut, meaning a 'finger hat' - i.e. the 'glove' part reflects the similarity of the Foxglove blossom to the fingers of a glove (a 'finger hat').
 The species name, lanata, means 'woolly' in Latin.
 The author name for the plant classification - ‘Ehrh.', refers to Jokob Friedrich Ehrhart (1742-1795), German botanist, pupil of Linnaeus, director of the Botanical Garden of Hannover and the first author to use subspecies in botanical literature.
 The other common name of Digitalis refers to the heart medicine, digitalis, that is produced from this species.

-Comparisons: A close relative is the Garden, or Common Foxglove, Digitalis purpurea, which is not considered invasive and has longer stalked flowers that are more rosy, spotted inside, not veined, a much smaller lower lip and the flower stem is not hairy.
+Comparisons: A close relative is the Garden, or Common Foxglove, Digitalis purpurea, which is not considered invasive and has longer stalked flowers that are more rosy, spotted inside, not veined, a much smaller lower lip and the leaves are coarsely toothed.

 Above and Below: The flowers have a corolla of 5 united petals that taper abruptly to the hairy green calyx.
 The lower lip is extended and pure white, covered with fine hair.
 All reproductive parts are contained within the corolla tube.